OverviewTeaching: 20 min

 Define, manipulate, and interconvert integers and floats in Python.

 Analyze datasets having missing/null values (NaN values).

 The format of individual columns and rows will impact analysis performed on a dataset read into python.
-For example, you can’t perform mathematical calculations on a string (character formatted data).
+For example, you can’t perform mathematical calculations on a string (text formatted data).
 This might seem obvious, however sometimes numeric values are read into python as strings.
 In this situation, when you then try to perform calculations on the string-formatted numeric data, you get an error.

 In this lesson we will review ways to explore and better understand the structure and format of our data.

 How information is stored in a DataFrame or a python object affects what we can do with it and the outputs of calculations as well.
 There are two main types of data that we’re explore in this lesson: numeric and text data types.

 Numeric data types include integers and floats.
 A floating point (known as a float) number has decimal points even if that decimal point value is 0.
 For example: 1.13, 2.0 1234.345.
 If we have a column that contains both integers and floating point numbers, Pandas will assign the entire column to the float data type so the decimal points are not lost.

 An integer will never have a decimal point.
 Thus if we wanted to store 1.13 as